ekrunch/openshift_scripts/3.10/pv/nfs-client/README.md

 oc adm policy add-cluster-role-to-user nfs-client-provisioner-runner system:serviceaccount:nfs-provisioner:nfs-client-provisioner
 ```

+**Edit the deployment-nfs-client-provisioner.yaml before running!
+It needs credentials for the NFS mount point.**

 __Execute the deployment manifest to create the container and deploy it.__
 ```bash
 oc create -f deployment-nfs-client-provisioner.yaml